Becoming a member of the Association of Financial Mutuals

 - Regulatory engagement and policy influencing, through numerous responses to regulatory and government consultations, frequent dialogue with regulators and collaboration with the wider mutual sector

 - Governance – encouraging and supporting members to deliver high standards of governance, supported by the AFM Corporate Governance Code and the Mutual Diversity Alliance

 - Working together as a sector, to improve efficiency, spread adoption of good practice and deliver better value for money for customers

 - Value for money by continuously seeking opportunities to deliver value to members

 - Sector promotion and PR work, to promote the benefits of mutuality and corporate diversity to policymakers and other stakeholders.

 Cost of membership

 Each Member pays an annual membership fee every year at the beginning of our financial year (1 July), or when requested, which is agreed by the Board of Directors, and reviewed annually at a General Meeting.
-The cost of annual subscription is currently £3,300+VAT, with the exception of small non-directive insurers for which the annual cost is £1,100+ VAT.
+The cost of annual subscription for 2023-2024 is £4,400 + VAT, although a higher rate applies to larger members (£6,600 + VAT), and a lower rate for small non-directive insurers (£1,650+ VAT).